-- We need that information for all high school courses, grades 9, 10 and 11, even if you attended those grades at different schools.
+- We need that information for all of grades 9, 10 and 11, even if you attended those grades at different schools.
 If you changed schools, we need a transcript from each school.

 - Transcripts must be “official,” meaning printed and signed by the school.
 We prefer that your school send the transcript directly to us by email or courier.
 Alternatively, the school may print the transcript, seal it in an envelope, and give it to you to send to us by courier.
 Do not email the transcript yourself; that would not be “official.”

 - If your transcript does not include your current coursework in progress, you must send that, including any grades received this school year.
 You may send that report directly to us by any method; it need not come from the school.

 - Cambridge exam scores are not a transcript.

 - Your application can be complete without test scores; we do not require any standardized test such as the SAT or ACT.
 However, without them it will be harder for us to have high confidence in your preparation relative to other applicants.

 - SAT, ACT, and TOEFL scores are particularly helpful.

 - The form asks for “other” test scores.
 Only report science or math scores.